How to open an .evtx file (5 methods, no install required)

 wevtutilagainst a file inwinevt\Logs\is the EventLog service holding an exclusive lock.
 See collecting .evtx from a live system for the four standard ways around it. - Empty output from

-Get-WinEventon a saved log: pass the file with-Path, not-LogName.-LogNameonly reads live channels. - PowerShell
+Get-WinEventon a saved log.
+Pass the file with-Path, not-LogName.-LogNameonly reads live channels. - PowerShell

-Get-WinEventsays "No events were found that match the specified selection criteria" — your-FilterHashtablekeys are case-sensitive on some properties.
+Get-WinEventsays "No events were found that match the specified selection criteria".
+Your-FilterHashtablekeys are case-sensitive on some properties.
 Try without the filter first to confirm the file parses.